ARMAAN199/30DaysOfGCP-2021-Leaderboard/README.md

 ## Development

 Want to contribute?
 Great!

-MIT
+Comment out your code while you're at it.

 **Let the reace for top begin**